SVA Founded as Cartoonists and Illustrators School

 SVA continues to offer Arts Abroad programs in China, France, Greece, Italy, Puerto Rico, Spain and Turkey.

 SVA opens its first graduate program, a Master of Fine Arts in painting, drawing and sculpture.
-In 2013, SVA will open the MFA in Visual Narrative Department, bringing the total number of graduate programs to 20.
+In 2013, SVA opened the MFA in Visual Narrative Department, bringing the total number of graduate programs to 20.

 The MFA Fine Arts department invites the New York art community to its first Open Studios.
 Today, students in both graduate and undergraduate programs open their studios to the public, showing their work in a festive atmosphere and often transforming the spaces themselves into works of art.

-Students begin publishing Visual Opinion, a magazine featuring student work and relevant art issues.
-Created to allow students the opportunity to gain experience in both the artistic and business aspects of producing a magazine, the staff is responsible for editorial content, design and artwork.
+Students begin publishing Visual Opinion, a magazine featuring student work and essays about current art issues.
+Students take responsibility for all aspects of editorial content, design and artwork, gaining valuable experience in both the artistic and business aspects of producing a magazine.

-The Office of Career Development initiates an Internship for Credit program that offers qualifying students the opportunity to work in their field of study, gaining hands-on experience outside of the classroom for studio elective credit.
+The Office of Career Development initiates an Internship for Credit program that offers qualifying students opportunities to work in their field of study, gaining hands-on experience outside of the classroom for studio elective credit.

 SVA celebrates its 50th anniversary by holding major events, ranging from a citywide “Arts Awareness Week” to an Artist’s Masked Ball at the 69th Regiment Armory, famous as the venue for the 1913 art show that introduced a shocked America to Modernism.